jtruong2/career-development-curriculum/module_four/post_grad_plan.md

 * What is feasible in your schedule?
 * What actions will give you the most impact in your search?

-My daily goal is to have sent out 5 emails and apply to

 4. Block out time on your calendar *now* to adhere to these goals.
 At the end of each week, assess what worked with the schedule and what didn't so that you can make adjustments as needed and manage your time even more effectively for the following week.

+Done!

 5. What "barriers" tend to hold you back in the job search?
 What steps will you take to overcome those "barriers"?

+Mainly, My barriers were finding away to cold outreach effectively.
+I've recently found a great system and overcame those barriers.